RehanIlyas-dev/CGPA-Calculator/README.md

 ## 📋 About

-This project is developed as part of the **CodeAlpha C++ Programming Internship**.
 It is a clean, colorful, and user-friendly console application that helps students calculate their **semester GPA** and **cumulative CGPA** across multiple semesters.

 ---